CarlFlo/bord/README.md

 go get github.com/CarlFlo/malm
 ```

-The main functionality is working, but i'm always working to improve and fix bugs within the package.
+The main functionality is working, but I'm always working to improve and fix bugs within the package.

 ## Usage

-The goal of Board is to make powerful logging simple and you are able to get started with no configuration required.
+The goal of Malm is to make powerful logging simple, and you are able to get started with no configuration required.

-By default will Malm output **all types** of log messages to **os.Stderr**.
+By default, Malm will output **all types** of log messages to **os.Stderr**.

 Example syntax: